 The Electronic Curb Cut Video: Brought to you by The Commission of Deaf, DeafBlind, and Hard of Hearing Minnesotans and The Office of Enterprise Technology: State of Minnesota.

 In 2009, MNCDHH led a group of disability organizations and successfully advocated for legislation that created state accessibility standards for e-government services.
 Prior to 2009, most state agencies produced videos and documents that were not accessible.
 We received the funds needed to educate state employees about why these standards are important.
-Later, we went on to get the funds that created the Office of Accessibility (external link).
+Later, we went on to get the funds that created the MN.IT Office of Accessibility.
 The Electronic Curb Cut makes the case for making all e-government services accessible to state employees and citizens.

 Modern society today provides many options for accessibility for individuals who are deaf, deafblind or hard of hearing.
 If you would like to know how to make your place of business accessible, this is the place for you.

 The very first thing to do is simple.
 Start by asking the individual who is requesting accommodations what they need in order to either access your place of business and/or perform their job tasks.
 The individual is the best person to judge how to receive access.
 For deaf, deafblind and hard of hearing people, their request for access may center on effective communication.